Loss Of Life: Wrongful Death Lawyer Guiding Atlanta Families

 Understanding Your Legal Options Following A Fatal Accident

 In some particularly tragic cases, a devastating accident may directly lead to the untimely loss of life of the victim.
 In these instances, a family member may be able to file a wrongful death claim against the party that caused their loved one’s untimely passing.

 Under Georgia law, a wrongful death occurs when a person dies due to the “negligent, reckless, intentional, or criminal” acts of another person or entity.
 Essentially, a wrongful death action is the assertion of a civil claim for monetary damages against an at-fault party who was responsible for causing or contributing to the victim’s death.
 Negligence takes place when an injury or death occurs as a result of someone failing to use the level of care that a reasonably prudent person would have used under the same circumstances.

-If you have lost a loved one, you may also be able to file a survivor action, which is a claim brought by the executor or administrator of an estate.
+If you have lost a loved one, you may also be able to file a survivor action.
+This is a claim brought by the executor or administrator of an estate.
 This seeks compensation for the conscious pain and suffering that the victim endured prior to their death, as well as medical and funeral expenses.
 Surviving family members may choose to pursue one or both claims with the assistance of a wrongful death attorney in Atlanta.

 Georgia, like every other state, imposes a time frame in which wrongful death claims must be filed, known as the statute of limitations.
 Wrongful death lawsuits must typically be brought in civil court within two years from the date of death.
 Failing to file within this time means almost certainly losing your right to be heard before a court.
 There are some exceptions to this general rule in a narrow set of situations.